Auto Loan Terms at a Glance

 How Vehicle Age and Mileage Affect Available Terms

 Depending on the age and the mileage on the used vehicle, it could carry different loan terms.
-Most lenders offer completely different programs.

-In practice, many used vehicles can be financed for up to 84 months, depending on model year and miles, while older or higher-mileage vehicles are more likely to be limited to shorter terms.
+The maximum term depends on the vehicle’s model year, mileage, and overall condition.
+In most cases, CUTX can finance used vehicles for up to 84 months, depending on model year and miles, while older or higher-mileage vehicles are more likely to be limited to shorter terms.
 While there’s no single cutoff, vehicles more than 9 years old or over 100,000 miles often qualify for shorter terms.
 However, we review each loan individually and can often find options that fit your needs.

 Refinancing and Adjusting Your Auto Loan Term Over Time